 On March 6, 2020, Gerald (Gerry) Lee Allen, loving husband and father, passed away peacefully at the age of 93 in Boulder, CO.
 Gerry was born in Mt.
 Vernon, IN, on September 30, 1926.
 He enlisted in the Navy during his senior year of high school.
 He served for 2 years during World War II.
 Gerry graduated from Indiana University, Bloomington, with a degree in Economics.
 On February 26, 1950, he married Gloria Jean Weiss and they raised 2 daughters, Sheryl and Pamela.
 Gerry and Gloria moved to Colorado in the early 1960’s.
 Gerry originally worked for Martin Company (Lockheed Martin) and Gates Rubber Company in Denver before starting at the University of Colorado in Boulder, where he was the Associate Director of the Business Research Center in the Business School for 22 years.

-To plant a memorial tree in honor of Gerald Lee "Gerry" Allen, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Gerald Lee "Gerry" Allen, please visit our Heartfelt Sympathies Store.

 Gloria and Gerry loved to travel especially by cruise ship.
 They went on over 30 cruises and their favorites were to Alaska and Hawaii.
 Besides cruises they have been all over the world including Europe, Asia, and Australia/New Zealand.
 Asked what they are most proud of, Gerry is most proud of moving to Colorado for Gloria’s health (drier climate), “It was the best decision we ever made.”
 They enjoyed everything about Colorado including camping, hiking, skiing and going to Buff games.